benj-chen/Curriculum2020/CodeStructure.md

 ![image](https://github.com/iron-claw-972/Curriculum2020/blob/master/images/battlebot.png)

 3. In the above example of a battlebot, you can see an simplified flowchart example of how one might program a robot to spin a motor on a button press.
-To do this, there are at least 5 major files you will have to edit or make.
+The SpinnerController.java contains methods to start and stop the motor.
+AttackAction.java starts the motor in its start method, which is automatically called when the AttackAction is activated.
+OperatorJoystick.java activates AttackAction when a certain button on the logitech controller is pressed.
+Finally, AttackAction.java has a method which is called when the button is released, and this method deactivates the action and calls the stop method of SpinnerController.java.
+Here are the 5 major files you will have to edit or make to accomplish the task described above:

 - AttackAction.java: contains the action to spin and stop the motor
 - SpinnerController.java: provides the methods to control the motor